 I am currently a faculty member at Stevenson University in Stevenson, Maryland.
 I serve as an Assistant Professor of Biology and the Director of the Center for Environmental Sustainability.
-Here at Stevenson, I teach Environmental Science, Marine Biology, General Biology I lab (Cell and Molecular Biology), General Biology III lab (Ecology and Evolution), and the School of the Sciences New Student Seminar.
-I also am currently doing environmental microbial diversity research with undergraduate students.
+Here at Stevenson, I teach Evolution and Phylogenetics, Conservation Biology (Service-Learning), Environmental Science, Marine Biology and lab, General Biology I lab (Cell and Molecular Biology), General Biology III lab (Ecology and Evolution), and the School of the Sciences New Student Seminar.
+I also am currently doing environmental microbial diversity and evolution research with undergraduate students.

 From 2010-2012, I worked as an Assistant Professor of Biology at the College of Coastal Georgia in Brunswick, GA.
 I taught Introductory Biology I and the associated lab, Genetics and lab, Marine Biology and lab, and Conservation Biology.
 I was also the Director of the Coastal Georgia Regional Science & Engineering Fair for the two years that I worked there.